stan754/IntuneGraph/docs/Reference/Private/Get-AppCommitBody.md

 ### None.
 No objects can be piped into this function

 ## OUTPUTS
-### None.
-This function returns nothing
+### This function returns the committedContentVersion body

 ## NOTES
-NAME: Test-SourceFile
+NAME: Get-AppCommitBody

 ## RELATED LINKS